 JW: Did he really?
 Wow.
 Okay.

-KM: And what’s interesting in The Long Goodbye is this modernized Marlowe, from what Bogart or Powell did but …
+KM: And what’s interesting in The Long Goodbye is this somewhat modernized Marlowe [into the 1970s], from what Bogart or Powell did but …

 EG: Oh, Humphrey Bogart was perfect.
 Our Marlowe was not perfect at all.